 - Develop skills in designing, collecting, interpreting and presenting human geographical data on this residential geography field course.
 Themes of the trip include World Heritage Site management, industrial and post-industrial landscapes, small-town regeneration, landscape change and mega-regeneration.

 - Geography students can spend a week studying geographical themes in a relatively compact location.
 This trip aims to implement research methods and apply geographical theories in the field.
 The assessment is formed of several research projects on issues such as globalisation, urban regeneration and gentrification, rural change, world heritage landscape management, and heritage tourism.

 - Second year BSc Geography students can focus on developing scientific research techniques whilst exploring the varied landscapes of the region.
 The key themes studied during this week-long trip include coastal ecology, coastal morphology and reconstruction of past environments.

 - As a third year BA and BSc Geography student, you will have the opportunity to take an optional field expedition to China.
 This trip is also open to other students in the Department.
 The aim of the Advanced Geographic Expedition is to research and investigate the geographical and environmental context of China, and to undertake research projects in the field in an international context.

-Students share their photos from trips to China, Mallorca and Wales:
+Students share their photos from various field trips:

 *Locations are subject to change.